WenqiWei789/khchow-gt.github.io/notes/papers.md

 * [Network Embedding as Matrix Factorization: Unifying DeepWalk, LINE, PTE, and node2vec](http://keg.cs.tsinghua.edu.cn/jietang/publications/WSDM18-Qiu-et-al-NetMF-network-embedding.pdf) - Jiezhong Qiu et al., WSDM 2018
 * [A Survey on Network Embedding](https://arxiv.org/pdf/1711.08752.pdf) - Peng Cui et al., AAAI 2018

-#### Datasets

-* [BlogCatalog](http://socialcomputing.asu.edu/datasets/BlogCatalog) is a social network for users to publish blogs.
-In this dataset, each node is a BlogCatalog user and each edge is a friendship connection.
-Each node has multiple labels, indicating the topics of the user’s blog topics.
-* [Flickr](http://socialcomputing.asu.edu/datasets/Flickr) is social network for users to share images and videos.
-In this dataset, each node is a Flickr user and each edge is a friendship connection.
-Each node has a label, indicating the user’s interest group.
-* [YouTube](http://socialcomputing.asu.edu/datasets/YouTube) is a video sharing site where various interactions occur between users including contacts, subscriptions and favorite videos.
-In this dataset, each node is a YouTube user and each edge is a friendship connection.
-Each node has a label, indicating the user’s interest group.
-* [Wikipedia](http://snap.stanford.edu/node2vec/POS.mat) is a co-occurrence network of words appearing in the fist million bytes of the Wikipedia dump.
-In this dataset, each node is a word and each edge is a word co-occurrence relationship.
-Each node has a label, indicating the word’s part-of-speech tag.
-* [DBLP](https://aminer.org/citation) is an academic paper citation network built upon the DBLP repository.
-In this dataset, each node is a paper and each edge is a citation.
-Each node has a label, indicating one of the areas for its paper’s conference venue.

 ### Adversarial Attacks on Graphs

 * [Adversarial Attacks on Neural Networks for Graph Data](https://dl.acm.org/authorize?N665889) - Daniel Zügner et al., KDD 2018 (Best Paper)